kimkockenmeister/HW2_VBAScripting/README.md

   You should also have conditional formatting that will highlight positive change in green and negative change in red.

+There are also 3 screenshots of the data for each year but unfortuantely do not have all the data because it did not fit in the screenshot.

 There should be 20+ commits but unfortunately all the commits are through excel so won't show in this repository.
 We did not learn how to git commit changes until 10/3/2020 class therefor we shouldn't penalized.